gmelekh/scala-rmi-example/README.md

 grading and student result evaluation.

 Some of the technologies used here:

   * Apache commons codec (SHA1, EncodeHex)
   * SnakeYAML YAML parser
   * Java RMI

+## Building

+You'll need the following jar files in the lib directory:

+    commons-codec-1.5.jar
+    scala-library.jar
+    snakeyaml-1.8.jar

+The scala-library.jar should come from your particular version of scala.
+There is a makefile for the client and server, which can be executed with the small shell scripts provided.

-## Issues
+## Running

-No matter what I couldn't get the jar file to build properly with embedded jars, so I've unpacked them to a build directory and included them with the -C command.
-This will do till I figure out a better way.
+The command line to run each program is as follows:

+Server:

+    java -Djava.security.policy=../common/no.policy -jar server.jar

+Client:

+    java -Djava.rmi.server.codebase=http://127.0.0.1/~john/server.jar -Djava.security.policy=../common/no.policy -jar client.jar

+As seen in the client command line, you'll need to specify a codebase repository to download the serialized StudentImpl class.
+In the code I've used a simple local Apache server hosting the server.jar file in my home directory.